 Despite your works often having rather serious undertones, one can’t help but smile looking at them.
 Is there something that you hope to achieve or convey through your art, or a reaction that you hope to provoke from the viewer?

 Whatever I do, using humour or not, I have in mind that if Picasso’s amazingly brutal and moving painting ‘Guernica’ hasn’t changed the way the world thinks about war, what hope have I to provoke a reaction, let alone a reaction that makes a change?
-I really feel really ineffective in that sense but I go on trying.
+I really feel rather ineffective in that sense but I go on trying.

 ‘Learning the art of diplomacy’ Pen and ink sketch 29.7 x 42cm